kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/16_chapter_XV.md

 white cloud, flung itself down for nearly 10,000 feet right in our direction.
 For an instant we were bewildered, not knowing if the distance would be sufficient to break the force of this tremendous downfall.
-But its course became slower directly it reached the level of the glacier, where it opened out i a great fan.
+But its course became slower directly it reached the level of the glacier, where it opened out in a great fan.
 The cloud of powdery snow filled the entire valley, enveloping us even where we stood in its dense folds, accompanied by an actual heavy snowfall which lasted several minutes.
 It was almost half an hour before the air cleared